-Based on official statistics from 2013, the North American continent has an estimated regional population of 529,000,000.
+The North American continent has an estimated regional population of 529,000,000.
 Looking more closely at this population of more than half a billion people, we have identified some of the largest, most important cities found on the continent in terms of population.
 In this article, the city populations listed are those of metro areas, not necessarily city proper populations within the bounds of city limits.

-New York, New York!
+New York, United States

-New York City of the United States has long been regarded as one of the most important cities on the continent and, indeed, even the world as a whole.
-With a metropolitan population of 20,182,305, New York is known globally as “the city that never sleeps”, and as a place where dreams come true.
+New York City of the United States has long been regarded as one of the most important cities on the continent and in the world as a whole.
+With a metropolitan population of 23,723,696, New York is known globally as “the city that never sleeps”, and as a place where dreams come true.
 While we may not take that flattering hyperbole literally, it is undeniably a fact that this city offers endless career opportunities, and it’s safe to say that career growth is among the primary drivers behind the choice made by massive numbers of people to reside in and around New York City.
 People all over the world gamble that their luck will be better in New York, in the hopes of finding a career path that will eventually allow them to stay in the city permanently, and enjoy the bountiful fruits of the ‘Big Apple’.

 Los Angeles has over time come to rival its cross-country counterpart as one of the largest metropolises in North America.
-The metro area is home to Hollywood, country’s show business and entertainment heart, as well as internationally important financial establishments.
+The metro area is home to Hollywood, the country’s show business and entertainment heart, as well as internationally important financial establishments.
 Its location also makes it an important link between the contingent United States and another world across the Pacific.
 For many, L.A. means unbounded opportunities, prompting local inhabitants to stay and newcomers to continue to arrive in hope of achieving their own “California Dreamin’.

 Chicago, Illinois of the United States and Toronto, Ontario in Canada are also among the cities recognized as being some of the largest in the continent.
-The metropolitan populations of these giants are 9,551,031 and 6,129,934 respectively.
+The metropolitan populations of these giants are 8,759,312 and 7,165,061 respectively.
 It is important to note that these sums are for the populations of these cities’ respective metro areas.
 However, if we regard the city proper alone, Toronto is actually larger than the Chicago in terms of the population living within city limits.